Home Page - http://dmcglinn.github.io/quant_methods/ GitHub Repo - https://github.com/dmcglinn/quant_methods

 First let’s get oriented on these graphics.
 The y-axis is the partial

-residual of the response variable y
+residual of the response variable y against each specific

 independent variable.
 There are several sets of lines on the graphs.
 The